kimo095/alx-pre_course/README.md

-This is my first readme and Now I can update you finally <:) after very long time.
+This is my first readme